sics-dna/isc4flink/README.md

 2. **The values observed need to be normal, lognormal, exponential or poisson distributed**
 3. The shape of the distribution can change but not the type.
 For example you cannot switch from normal to exponential at runtime.
 4. If data with timestamps is used there needs to be a limit on how much out of order the events can be.
+5. The implementation will process the data in parallel only if it can be split into independent substreams.
+A singel stream for a singel model will be run on a single worker.

 ## How to use it
 You need to find out what distribution the values follow before you can setup a pipeline.
 Then create a Flink streaming job or modify **KeyedExponentialExample.java**.
 First configure the Flink environment and set fault tolerance and timestamps if needed.
 Connect a source to get the input stream.